CodePushGo/website/src/content/blog/en/manage-dev-and-prod-build-with-github-actions.md

 You can now commit this both files and see your first version appear in CodePushGo!

-Add the commit will generate a new Capacitor build for production and development channel.
+Add the commit will generate a new React Native build for production and development channel.

 You should add your test in the Ionic build step to be certain your code is working.